arduino/help-center-content/content/Hardware Support/Nano Family/Nano-family-overview.md

 ### VUSB pads

 It is possible to [enable 5 V power on the VUSB or VBUS pin on Nano boards](https://support.arduino.cc/hc/en-us/articles/360014779679-Enable-5-V-power-on-the-VUSB-or-VBUS-pin-on-Nano-boards) that operate on 3.3V.
 On all of these boards (except the Nano ESP32), two VUSB pads must be shorted in order to enable the VUSB pin.
-On the Nano ESP 32, The VBUS pin is enabled by default and these two pads are not present.
+On the Nano ESP 32, the VBUS pin is enabled by default and these two pads are not present.

 <table>
   <tr>